You need a mitigation licence if your work will have an impact on bats that would otherwise be illegal, such as:

 When you may need to pay

 You may need to pay for this licence or a change to your licence for certain development work.
-Natural England will assess your charge screening form and tell you:
+Natural England will assess your application form and tell you:

 - if you need to pay